 Course Description

 This course is designed to provide an overview of observation and assessment of children in the early childhood classroom, specific to children who are between the ages of 0-5.
 Students will learn the purpose and methods of observation and assessment in the early childhood setting and will come to understand NAEYC Guidelines for assessment of young children in early childhood settings.
 Students will also learn about state guidelines for early learning.
 During this course, students will explore the many and varied types of observation tools and will come to understand the integral role these assessment methods play in the cycle of intentional teaching and family involvement.
+20 hours of field experience (observations) required for completion of this course.
+A grade of ‘C’ or above is required in this course key assessment.
 (3 credits)

 Prerequisites